DIG-Kaust/VolveSynthetic/README.md

 ## Project structure
 This repository is organized as follows:

 * **Data**: directory containing all the datasets that we have generated in .npz format.
+* **Inversion**: directory containing a jupyter notebook to perform poststack inversion and save the velocity model used for modelling.
+* **Modelling**: directory containing Madagascar scripts for modelling.
+* **Imaging**: directory containing Madagascar scripts for imaging.

 A better visual understanding of how the various components are put together is provided by the following figure.